sano-m38/pythonproject/README.md

-3. First create files:
+3. Then I created the program structure as follows :
-   - 1 python file that consist the main program, second create a data json file which store agent account data and last create task json file which stores encrypted task data.
+   - 1 python file that consists of the main program,
+   - 1 data json file which stores agent account data and
+   - 1 task json file which stores encrypted task data.

 4. Registration process
    - When an agent registers, the system automatically generates a unique ID like AGENT6.
    The password is hashed using the bcrypt library, which means it’s converted into an irreversible hash before being stored.
    This ensures that even if someone opens the JSON file, they can’t see the real password.

-   - This hash is unique every time, even for the same password, because bcrypt uses random salt.”
+   This hash is unique every time, even for the same password, because bcrypt uses random 'salt'.
-   As you can see when we enter the password no characters appear on the screen as a security measure.
+   - As you can see when we enter the password no characters appear on the screen as a security measure.
 This was done using getpass which is applied in the registration and login processes.

 5. Login process
-   - During login, the entered password is verified against the stored bcrypt hash using bcrypt.checkpw()refer line 66 If it matches, login succeeds and the agent’s information is loaded into memory.
+   - During login, the entered password is verified against the stored bcrypt hash using bcrypt.checkpw() [refer to line 66].
+   If it matches, login succeeds and the agent’s information is loaded into memory.

 6. Add task process